basilleaf/dictionary/README.md

-a port of the dictionary app
+a port of a dictionary app

-just provides django API access to the database, no interface
+for now just providing django API access to database, no browser interface